GeoThai/npm-packages/README.md

 ## 🙋‍♂️ Contact

-For any questions or support, please open an issue or contact us at [pyyupsk@proton.me](mailto:pyyupsk@proton.me).
+For any questions or support, please open an issue or contact us at [contact@fasu.dev](mailto:contact@fasu.dev).

 Happy coding! 🎉